 This source category is covered by the general QA/QC procedures.
-Refrigeration and air conditioning category has been analyzed with experts of the national associations, in the framework of a revision of the sector as a consequence of the review process.
+Refrigeration and air conditioning category has been analyzed with experts of the national associations, in the framework of the study planned by the agreement with the Ministry of the Environment, Land and Sea for a survey, about HFCs alternative substances with low GWP, natural refrigerants and alternative technologies.